awall-codes/CAHOOTS-Arrival-Time-Analysis/README.md

 ### Running the scripts

-I have 5 scripts that can be used to replicate my data science process:
+I have 2 folders to follow along with my data cleaning and analysis process.

-Preprocessing: script I used to pre-process the CAD dataset
+Preprocessing: Find the script I used to pre-process the CAD dataset here: [scripts](./scripts)

-Arrival Time: Function to see how long it took for a CAHOOTS van to arrive to a scene

-Van Availability: Function created to assess if a CAHOOTS van was available upon call time

-Statistical analysis: Script I used to deploy my statistical methods to assess my data

-Statistical modelling: Script I used for my graphs/models to visually assess data
+Data analysis: Find the script I used to analyze the CAHOOTS dataset here: [data_analysis](./data_analysis)

 ## Final Report
 A report of my data analysis and discussion can be found at this link here -> [Wallin Final Project Report.pdf](https://github.com/user-attachments/files/20665740/Wallin.Final.Project.Report.pdf)